Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **pix_bound** [ Type: *float* ]

-	If *remove_boundary_sources* is True, ignore sources within this amount from the image boundary.
+	Ignore sources within this amount from the image boundary, This is useful as the image edges can contain irregularities.